 82) Polizeiruf 110: Tatorte (Christian Petzold)

 Christian Petzold has been contributing TV movies for the German crime series Polizeiruf 110 for a few years now.
-It is an opportunity for him to umagine na alternate world in which he had a long career as a B movie filmmaker.
+It is an opportunity for him to umagine an alternate world in which he had a long career as a B-movie filmmaker.
 Tatorte is the best of those so far, a simple tale of intimacy, death and aging.

 81) The Beach Bum (Harmony Korine)